 This master’s level, conservatoire-style training provides the opportunity for music and theatre practitioners to develop performance techniques and creative skills and experience some of the diversity of music theatre forms.

 Term One provides acting, dance and movement classes, alongside individual singing lessons that continue throughout the year.
 Conditioning classes underpin health and well-being for performers.
 Performance workshops, actor-musicianship and choral ensemble work are activities designed to synthesise these skills and lead to a better understanding of professional demands.

 Term Two includes six performances of an ensemble production in a studio theatre directed by a professional team showcasing the individual-specific skills of the company members.
 Opportunities to develop composition, writing, choreography and instrumental performance may be integrated into the curriculum.
 Skills learnt in Term One are targeted towards specialised performance requirements.
 An industry day brings students in to dialogue with agents and casting directors at the decision-making centre of the performer’s life.

 Term Three comprises a full-scale public production of a contemporary work in the Embassy Theatre and the course frequently commissions and premieres new work.
 Acting, singing and dance/movement continue as part of preparation for that performance.
 The term ends with a unit which will prepare you for industry-standard audition techniques.

-Term Four is devoted to the Sustained Independent Project, the character of which reflects the student’s strengths across research, writing, performing or creating.
+Term Four is devoted to the Sustained Independent Project, the character of which will reflect your strengths across research, writing, performing or creating.
 The research, performing and creating experiences from previous units contribute to this final piece of work also faces outwards to your career ahead.